Ford Model T: Introduction

-Although automobiles had been produced from the 1880s, until the Model T was introduced in 1908, they were mostly scarce, expensive, and often unreliable.
-Positioned as reliable, easily maintained, mass-market transportation, the Model T was a great success.
-In a matter of days after the release, 15,000 orders had been placed.
-The first production Model T was built on August 12, 1908 and left the factory on September 27, 1908, at the Ford Piquette Avenue Plant in Detroit, Michigan.
+Early automobiles, which were produced from the 1880s, were mostly scarce, expensive, and often unreliable.
+Being the first reliable, easily maintained, mass-market motorized transportation turned the Model T into a great success: Within a few days after release, 15,000 orders were placed.

+The first production Model T was built on August 12, 1908, and left the factory on September 27, 1908, at the Ford Piquette Avenue Plant in Detroit, Michigan.
 On May 26, 1927, Henry Ford watched the 15 millionth Model T Ford roll off the assembly line at his factory in Highland Park, Michigan.

-Henry Ford conceived a series of cars between the founding of the company in 1903 and the introduction of the Model T. Ford named his first car the Model A and proceeded through the alphabet up through the Model T, twenty models in all.
-Not all the models went into production.
-The production model immediately before the Model T was the Model S, an upgraded version of the company's largest success to that point, the Model N. The follow-up to the Model T was another Ford Model A, rather than the "Model U." The company publicity said this was because the new car was such a departure from the old that Ford wanted to start all over again with the letter A.
+Henry Ford conceived a series of cars between the founding of the company in 1903 and the introduction of the Model T. Ford named his first car the Model A and proceeded through the alphabet up through the Model T. Twenty models in all, not all of which went into production.
+The production model immediately before the Model T was the Model S, an upgraded version of the company's largest success to that point, the Model N. The follow-up to the Model T was another Ford Model A, rather than the "Model U".
+The company publicity said this was because the new car was such a departure from the old that Ford wanted to start all over again with the letter A.

 The Model T was Ford's first automobile mass-produced on moving assembly lines with completely interchangeable parts, marketed to the middle class.
 Henry Ford said of the vehicle:

 I will build a motor car for the great multitude.
 It will be large enough for the family, but small enough for the individual to run and care for.
 It will be constructed of the best materials, by the best men to be hired, after the simplest designs that modern engineering can devise.
 But it will be so low in price that no man making a good salary will be unable to own one – and enjoy with his family the blessing of hours of pleasure in God's great open spaces.

 Although credit for the development of the assembly line belongs to Ransom E. Olds, with the first mass-produced automobile, the Oldsmobile Curved Dash, having begun in 1901, the tremendous advances in the efficiency of the system over the life of the Model T can be credited almost entirely to Ford and his engineers.